Early Literacy Screening

 - Phonological Awareness: encompasses speech sounds, such as rhyming, alliteration, the number of words in a sentence, and the syllables within words.

 - Letter-Sound Knowledge: the sounds represented by letters of the alphabet and combinations of letters that make speech sounds.

-- Rapid Automatized Naming (RAN): the ability to quickly name aloud a series of familiar items, including letters, numbers, colors, and objects found in a classroom.
+- RAN: the ability to quickly name aloud a series of familiar items, including letters, numbers, colors, and objects found in a classroom.

 For more information: